joerneu/gatsby-starter-typescript-blog-forms/README.md

 All components and pages are implemented using TypeScript.

-Minimal styling, responsive layout and a theme is implemented using [Emotion](https://www.emotion.sh).
+Minimal styling, responsive layout with mobile "hamburger" navigation menu and a theme is implemented using [Emotion](https://www.emotion.sh).
 It can easily be extended to style your own web site.

 The form uses the [Formite Library](https://www.formite.org) (React Hooks Forms) for form validation and form submission.
 The form visuals are implemented with [Reakit](https://reakit.io/) and Emotion.